James Outman Player Props: Dodgers vs. Cardinals

 James Outman At The Plate

-- Outman has four doubles, three triples, seven home runs and 10 walks while batting .287.
+- Outman has four doubles, three triples, seven home runs and 10 walks while hitting .290.

-- Among the qualified hitters in baseball, his batting average ranks 41st, his on-base percentage ranks 52nd, and he is fifth in the league in slugging.

-- He has hit a home run in five games this year (18.5%), homering in 7.1% of his chances at the plate.
+- He ranks 38th in batting average, 40th in on base percentage, and sixth in slugging among the qualified batters in MLB.

-- Outman has picked up an RBI in nine games this year (33.3%), with more than one RBI in five of those contests (18.5%).
+- Outman has picked up a hit in 57.1% of his 28 games this season, with more than one hit in 32.1% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.